-or, at the discretion of the employee, such employee shall receive one and onehalf (1-1/2) hours compensatory time off for each hour worked in excess of forty (40) hours.
+or, at the discretion of the employee, such employee shall receive one and one- half (1-1/2) hours compensatory time off for each hour worked in excess of forty hours.
+Employees will not work overtime unless approved by the Director or designee.
+(40)